ibra8080/ArabiaChallenge/README.md

 I've used the following Python packages and/or external imported packages.

 - `os`: used for adding a `clear()` function
+- `random` : used for shuffling the questions list

 ## Testing